toi500/toiflow/README.md

 1. Access the chatbot interface at `http://localhost:3000` (or your deployed URL).
 2. The chatbot will automatically initialize with secure configurations.
 3. Interact with the chatbot as normal, with enhanced security.
+4. To use the PWA features, visit the site on a supported browser and look for the "Add to Home Screen" option.

 ## Technical Details